rehierl/abstract-properties/12-x-doctree-traversal/12-1-order-embeddings/1-1-sequence-of-siblings.md

 Note that, in the context of this discussion, the description as "a sequence of siblings" must be understood with **a more general point of view** in mind.
-That is, a sequence of siblings is not necessarily a sequence such that each node in it is a sibling according to the current node order in question.
-Instead, that description focusses more on some common characteristic of the nodes contained within such an ordered sequence - e.g. "siblings in the previous node order".
+That is, a sequence of siblings is not necessarily a sequence such that each node in it is a sibling according to the node order in question.
+Instead, that description focusses more on some common characteristic of the nodes contained within such an ordered sequence.

 Based on the above, a rooted path can also be described as the concatenation of one or more child orders.

 * `s := (s1,..,sN)` <=> `rp := (r) × (c) × .. × (l)`

-Also note that embedding a child order into a tree which has one parent node only (i.e. its root), will turn the tree into a path graph that corresponds with an ordered sequence.
+Also note that embedding a child order into a tree which only has one parent node (i.e. its root), will turn the tree into a path graph that corresponds with an ordered sequence.

 * `{(r,c1),..,(r1,cN)}` + `{(c1,c2),..,(cN-1,cN)}` => `{(r,c1),(c1,c2),..}`